heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 }
 ```

-## Concurrent safe variable types and data structures in Java
+## Thread safe variable types and data structures in Java

 <!-- _class: lead -->

 More details for this section in the [course material][course].
 You can find
 other resources and alternatives as well.

-### Concurrent safe variable types and data structures in Java
+### Thread safe variable types and data structures in Java

 - A thread-safe variable type and/or data structure is a variable type/data
   structure that can be accessed by multiple threads at the same time.